NearMaick/NLW-Proffy-mobile/README.md

 Runs the app in the development mode.<br />
 Open your device on debuging mode or android emulator via [expo client](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www)

-The page will reload if you make edits.<br />
+The app will reload if you make edits.<br />